rkotze/git-mob/packages/git-mob/README.md

 $ git edit-coauthor bb --email="barry@butterworth.org"
 ```

-### Suggest co-authors base on current repo
+### Suggest co-authors

-Suggest some co-authors to add based on existing committers to your
+Suggest co-authors to save based on contributors to the current Git repo.

-current repo
+Optional author filter by name or email.

 ```
-$ git suggest-coauthors
+$ git suggest-coauthors <name or email>
 ```

 ### Help